1st grade identifying prepositions worksheets

-Prepositions are little where-words: in, on, under, by.
-They tell where something is or where it's going.
+Prepositions are little where-words that tell where something is or where it's going: in, on, under, by.
 First graders find the where-word in short sentences, a skill their hands already know from putting toys in boxes and cups on tables.

-Free printable PDF, aligned to Common Core L.1.1.i.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.1.1.i.

 The kind of sentences you'll get